Why Frank Sinatra Was Wrong About 'My Way' (And Your Money)

 - The Value of a Human Advisor

-- If AI can process so much more data than a human, isn't it better for complex financial planning?
+- If AI can process more data, why isn't it better for financial planning?

 Navigating Modern Financial Advice: Artificial Intelligence v Human Intelligence (or something in between)